rackerlabs/design-system/_component_design/alert-bar.md

 # Usage

-Provides info for action in context to the PAGE/REGION.
-Is communicated in proximity to the page, panel, or other main containing element of information.
+The alert bar provides action information in context to the specific page or region.
-User understands this is in relation to the context they’re currently working on holistically.
+The bar is communicated in proximity to the page, panel, or other main containing element of information.
+The alert bar is designed so that the user understands the alert is contextual.

-Ideally alert bars are used to communicate things like “unread messages”, “page errors”, or confirmations for an action that happened off canvas or in a previous screen like a modal or form.
+Ideally, alert bars are used to communicate.
+For example, “unread messages”, “page errors”, or confirmation of an action that happened off canvas or in a previous screen.

-Alert bars can also provide some basic quick instruction for a page to better assist the user with understanding the task or feature they can/need to perform.
+On the specific page, alert bars also provide the user with quick instruction to better assist the understanding of the task or feature.

 <div class="hxRow">
 {% column left:"hxCol" %}